-Rentals Department is Your One Stop Shop.
+The Rentals Department is Your one-stop shop.
 All Adult Learn to Ski and Snowboard and Ridge Runner and Ridge Rider packages at the Arizona Snowbowl are sold in the Rental Shop, so you’ll want to go there first (it’s located on the bottom floor of the Hart Prairie Lodge).
-Then, you’ll head for the Learn to Ski / Snowboard area, located adjacent of the Hart Prairie Chairlift, to meet your instructor and fellow first-timers!
-Beginner classes start promptly at 10:00 AM and 1:00 PM.
+Then, you’ll head to the lessons area, which is located adjacent to the Hart Prairie Chairlift, to meet your instructor and fellow first-timers!
+Beginner classes start promptly at 10 a.m. and 1 p.m..

 When to arrive.
-We recommend you arrive to Snowbowl at least 1 hour before your lesson time for mid-week lessons and at least 2 hours before on weekends and holidays; this should get you through the Rental Shop with plenty of time before your lesson.
+We recommend you arrive to Snowbowl at least one hour before your lesson time for mid-week lessons and at least two hours before on weekends and holidays.
+This should get you through the Rental Shop with plenty of time before your lesson.

 For more information, visit the Go SunSmart web site